5kript/Apex-Legends-Tracker/README.md

 # Apex Legends Stat Tracker

-Users can search for gamertags on any of the playable platforms (Playstation, Xbox or Origin).
+Users can search for gamertags on any of the playable platforms (Playstation, Xbox or Origin) and will recieve the users stats from the currently selected legend and a few global stats.

-App created with node and react with the help of https://public-api.tracker.gg API
+App created with [Node](https://nodejs.org/en/), [React](https://reactjs.org/) and the https://apex.tracker.gg/site-api API

+This app was originaly made by Brad Traversy on [Youtube](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA).
+He made it with Vue but i decided to make it with React instead.